danobi/vmtest/README.md

   CI.
 * You are a kernel developer and you want to quickly iterate on changes.

+A key feature is that the root host userspace can-be/is transparently mapped into the guest VM.
+This makes dropping `vmtest` into existing CI workflows easy, as dependencies installed on the root host can also be effortlessly reused inside the guest VM.

 ## Dependencies

 The following are required dependencies, grouped by location: